-In addition, under this alternative TVA would not dredge the sediment in the reservoir and as such would not disturb forested areas in the proposed dredge material placement areas or to support construction of the temporary access road (see Areas 1, 2 and 3 in Figure 3-3).
+In addition, under this alternative TVA would not dredge the sediment in the reservoir and therefore would not disturb forested areas in the proposed dredge material placement areas or in constructing the temporary access road (see Areas 1, 2 and 3 in Figure 3-3).
 Therefore implementation of this alternative is not anticipated to result in increases in regional GHG levels or impact climate change.